BlockchainAtColumbia/ledgerfest-2019/faq.md

 ---
 #### What is LedgerFest?

-LedgerFest is Columbia University’s first blockchain and crypto conference.
+LedgerFest is Columbia University’s second blockchain and crypto conference.
 Through this event, we aim to expose students to companies and industry leaders doing phenomenal work in the distributed ledger environment.

 #### Where will LedgerFest be held?